martin-louazel-engineering/vim-tmux-navigator/README.md

 bind-key -T copy-mode-vi 'C-\' select-pane -l
 ```

+Note: This option doesn't allow to use a variable for the resize step.
+See the TPM section for that.

 #### TPM

 If you'd prefer, you can use the Tmux Plugin Manager ([TPM][]) instead of